NishanBhattarai327/vanilla-chess/documentation.md

    - ChessGame.start() initializes the game
    - Board is set up with pieces in starting positions
    - Timer is initialized with selected time format
-   - If player is black, bot makes first move
+   - If player is black, board is flipped and bot makes first move

 ### Player Move Flow
 1. User clicks on a piece of their color
 2. Valid moves are highlighted on the board
 3. User clicks on a destination square
 4. ChessBoard sends move to ChessGame
-5. ChessGame validates and executes the move
+5. ChessGame validates and executes the move using chess.js
 6. Appropriate sound effect is played based on move type (regular move, capture, check, etc.)
 7. Board is updated with new position
 8. Timer switches to opponent